 Does the school emphasis professionalism?

-Once you have gotten answers to some of the above questions, narrow down your options, then visit your top choices.
-Even if you had decided that one school is definitely the one you want to go to, make a point to visit a couple.
+Once you get answers to some of the above questions, narrow down your options, then visit your top choices.
+Even if you have already decided that one school is definitely the one you want to go to, make a point to visit a couple.
 These visits may cause you to change your mind, or they may drive home the school you were initially drawn to.
 Either way, you will leave with a better picture of what you will be entering into.
+It can be a truly enlightening experience to chat with admin, teachers, and students.
 And remember to ask questions.
 Don’t be shy.
 This is your future you are determining, make sure to get it right!

 Your future you will thank you for choosing a massage school with high standards!
 One that props you up and gives you the tools you need to be a therapist in high demand.
 By selecting a school with high standards, you are telling yourself that you have high standards for your life.
 Please choose wisely!